 Some large multinational companies use their own application forms instead of personal resumes.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your China cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Chinese or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Chinese or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other China Cover Letter Info

 We hope that your China job search has been successful and you have a China visa with a China work permit too.
 So, if your China cover letter and China resume are ready, you may distribute them to your future employers and start preparing for a China job interview.

 Do not forget to take a look at China dress code because how you dress is one of the most important attributes in being hired.

 Check the job interview tips dos and don'ts, and find out why people are not hired for available jobs.

 Also, take a quick look at job interview tips and other job search skills pages.